 - Do not wish to have more extensive surgery to repair a rotator cuff tear.

 Also, if you have a rotator cuff tear, you may have arthroscopic smoothing before open surgery.

 How Well It Works

-Most people who have surgery to smooth the bones and create more space for the rotator cuff usually have less pain with shoulder movement.1
+Surgery to smooth the bones and create more space for the rotator cuff may lead to less pain with shoulder movement.footnote 1

 In addition to the general risks of surgery, such as blood loss or problems related to anesthesia, complications of subacromial smoothing surgery for rotator cuff disorders may include: